beleriand-mush/deployment/README.md

 ## Where Are the Files?

 If you're missing something and want to find it, look no further!

+### Version Control

+Non-sensitive information and files have been put into version control.
+Where dates of creation and/or edits were know, commits were make with the same dates.
+As such, if you wish to see an older version of the files, you may [browser the commits][commits] on Github.

+### Backups and Sensitive Info

+The game DB and user info has not been put into version control, but rather has been backed up.
 Before each major step of the reorganization, a snapshot (copy) of the game directory was taken and stored in backups (ask the sys admin if you can't find these).

 While these have not been put into version control, they have been backedup to multiple locations (and the new scripts in the `bin` directory of the